 A. Context of Passage Containing Textual Affinities

 Yahweh intends for Pharaoh to be “put under pressure” (Houtman).
 “I myself will harden his mind, and make my signs and my spectacles many in the country of Egypt” (7:2–3).
 The sequence of chapters itemizes the sequence of meetings and confrontations and epidemics in which “Pharaoh and Yhwh face off” (Houtman).
-It reads like a drama, whose regular reenacting in worship then “serves to establish these events as paradigmatic for the faith and imagination of Israel” (Brueggemann on Exod 5:1–11:10, building on Pedersen).
+It reads like a drama, whose regular reenacting in worship then “serves to establish these events as paradigmatic for the faith and imagination of Israel” (Brueggemann building on Pedersen).
 Put another way, “Exodus 4–14 unfolds as a kind of political cartoon” (Myers).

 B. Context of Related Passages